btjones-me/fraud-pycaret-demonstration/README.md

 A short demonstration using PyCaret to tackle transaction fraud.

+The motivation for this project was to experiment with the (then new) PyCaret package to see how it compares with commonly used alternatives such as scikit-learn & xgboost.

 The following project contains an example data science workflow for a short project, conducting exploratory data analysis, and building machine learning modelling pipelines (and in this case, experimenting with the new PyCaret package).

 \#python #pandas #matplotlib #seaborn #pycaret #jupyter #lightgbm #xgboost